Other Vehicle Registrations in North Dakota

-If you're at least 12 years old but under age 16 you can only drive an ATV if you own an Off-Highway Vehicle Safety Training certificate.
-For more information on this training course contact the North Dakota Parks and Recreation Department.
+If you're 12 to 15 years old, you can only drive an ATV if you have an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
+For more information on this training course see the North Dakota Parks and Recreation Department website.

-To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle and drop it off along with a $5 registration fee and a $5 off-highway trail tax at any motor vehicle office.
+To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and drop it off along with a $20 registration fee.

 You'll be issued a registration certificate and number.
 The license number must be affixed to the rear of the left front fender.

-Your ATV's registration is valid for two years.
+Your ATV's registration is valid for 2 years.

-To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle.
-Drop this off with at any motor vehicle office along with a $5 registration fee and a $35 trail tax.
+To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872).
+Drop this off with at any motor vehicle office along with a registration fee of $50 registration fee.

-You must renew your snowmobile's registration every odd year.
+You must renew your snowmobile's registration every odd-numbered year.

-In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle and take it, along with Manufacturer's Certificate of Origin (MCO), to your local
+In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and take it, along with Manufacturer's Certificate of Origin (MCO), to your local

 motor vehicle office.